 - Learn more about “Who are Humanists?” here.

-For our 2021 Farnham Humanists Committee click here
+For the current Farnham Humanists Committee click here

 - Community work: visiting, but only on request, those in need of a listening ear or someone to talk about life generally, possibly in hospitals, hospices and prisons.
 For more about non-religious pastoral care locally click here and the Non-Religious Pastoral Support Network nationally click here.